ranfysvalle02/mdb-gnome/README.md

 This is where g.nome's second, and most powerful, piece of magic comes in.
 It's not just a plugin loader; it's a hybrid runtime engine powered by Ray.

-g.nome understands that some experiments are simple and can run in-process, while others are complex and need total isolation.
-It lets you choose.

 ---

 ## Magic #3: The Hybrid Runtime (In-Process vs. Isolated)